MinecraftForge/Documentation/docs/concepts/registries.md

 `RegistryEvent.Register<?>` events are fired in this order: first, the `Block` registry, then the `Item` registry, and then all other registries in alphabetical order.

-Here is an example: (note that the event handler must be registered on the *mod event bus* in the mod constructor)
+Here is an example: (the event handler is registered on the *mod event bus*)

 ```java
 @SubscribeEvent